Yu1623/AutoGuard_GenAI_Security/README.md

 LangGraphs are frameworks that allow multi-actor collaboration by connecting and splitting tasks among multiple LLM agents.
 Their graphical and flow-chart style helps developers visualize their programs' design and structure, improving efficiency and interpretation of LLM programs.

-I instructed AutoGuard to generate two-node LangGraphs for the secured LLM application.

-As shown in the below diagram, Autoguard has a Guard node and an Executor node.
-The Guard node employs a detection LLM to classify the user's input as either "prompt injection" or "genuine input".
-If "prompt injection", it returns an alert message.
-If "genuine input", it returns the user's input.
-The Executor node consists of a "barrier" that filters the user's input based on the
+I instructed AutoGuard to generate two-node LangGraphs consisting of a Guard node and an Executor node for the secured LLM application.
+The Guard node employs a detection LLM to classify the user's input as either "prompt injection" or "genuine input" based on one of the following detection techniques: zero-shot signature detection, zero-shot anomaly detection, few-shot signature detection, and few-shot anomaly detection.
+The Executor node consists of an if-statement "barrier" that filters the user's input based on the Guard node's result.
+If it receives the "prompt injection" alert message, the Executor blocks the input from reaching the actual LLM application.
+Else, the input would be fed to the application.

-wraps the original LLM application into a LangGraph node called "executor node" and inserts a Guard node in front of it that protects it from prompt injections that the user inputted.
-The "executor node"

- and blocks the user's input from reaching

 ## How to access the Autoguard